yongman/tidis/README.md

-# Tidis (WIP)
+# Tidis

 Tidis is a Distributed NoSQL database, providing a redis-protocol api(string,list,hash,set,sorted-set), written in Go.

 Tidis is like [TiDB](https://github.com/pingcap/tidb) layer, providing protocol transform, powered by [tikv](https://github.com/pingcap/tikv) backend distributed storage which use raft for data replication and 2PC for distributed transaction.

-This repo is WIP now and has lots of work to do, and for test only.
+This repo is `WIP` now and has lots of work to do, and for test only.

+Any pull requests are welcomed.

 ## Build